jaewoongh/thesaurused/README.md

 This project contains copies of [pywsd](https://github.com/alvations/pywsd) and [pattern.en](http://www.clips.ua.ac.be/pages/pattern-en).
 Please refer to those sites for more information about legal and references.

+## As a forgetting device

+The project is originally done as a "forgetting device" for the class "To Remember and Forget: Memory and Machine" at ITP, Tisch School Of The Arts, NYU, by [Taeyoon Choi](http://taeyoonchoi.com).

+The idea is to slowly change a text a bit by bit, but not entirely at once, so that person could see the text without any clear disturbing feeling.
+Since the structure of the text is still there and only words change to not completely absurd alternatives, it could effectively mislead the reader if done slowly and steadily.